 - We contribute to changes in institutions, policies and laws that ensure all children — and especially girls — can complete their education.

 - We aim for equal access, transition and completion of education by breaking down the barriers that prevent children from accessing and moving through different stages of education.

 - Our work creates a positive learning environment that provides meaningful and relevant education, supporting children to meet their fullest potential.

 - We focus on strengthening processes of citizenship and accountability so that communities and children can engage in and have real influence on their education.

-Inclusive education is critical to combatting discrimination and growing strong, stable families, communities, and countries.
-Plan calls on the U.S. Administration to continue investments in education so that girls everywhere can learn, lead, decide, and thrive.
+Inclusive education is critical to combating discrimination and growing strong, stable families, communities and countries.
+Plan calls on the U.S. Government to continue investments in education so that girls everywhere can learn, lead, decide and thrive.